 The task was assigned to General Leytenant Ivan T. Korovnikov’s 59th Army, to which General Major Anatoli I. Andreyev’s XLIII Corps was subordinated.
 The infantry formations involved in the offensive were the 124th and 224th Divisions, with the 80th Division in reserve, and only a small quantity of armour was assigned to support the offensive.
 Several artillery regiments were assigned to the offensive, which also had air support from the Baltic Fleet’s light naval forces and air arm, as well as the 260th Naval Infantry Regiment.

-Initially the Finnish forces responsible for the defence were the 22nd Coastal Artillery Regiment of Eversti Pekka Enkainen’s Eastern Bay of Finland Coastal Brigade under Kontra-amiraali Eero Akseli Rahola, the commander-in-chief of the Finnish Navy, and parts of Eversti Urho Tähtinen’s Cavalry Brigade under Svensson’s V Corps.
-Both the 22nd Coastal Artillery Regiment and Breusing’s newly arrived German 122nd Division were subsequently subordinated to the V Corps.
+Initially the Finnish forces responsible for the defence were the 22nd Rannikkotykistörykmentti (coastal artillery regiment) of Eversti Pekka Enkainen’s Eastern Bay of Finland Coastal Prikaati under Kontra-amiraali Eero Akseli Rahola, the commander-in-chief of the Finnish Navy, and parts of Eversti Urho Tähtinen’s Ratsuväkiprikaati (cavalry brigade) under Svensson’s V Armeijakunta.
+Both the 22nd Rannikkotykistörykmentti and Breusing’s newly arrived German 122nd Division were subsequently subordinated to the V Armeijakunta.
 A large portion of the Finnish navy supported the defensive operations.

 The islands in Vyborg Bay were initially in a fairly strong position, with the Finnish garrison on the Koivisto islands preventing the Soviet naval forces from gaining access to the bay.
 The Baltic Fleet landed a small assault force on the islands, but the Finnish garrison managed to keep their beach-head contained.
 Even so, Finnish headquarters decided it would be impossible to keep the troops in the islands supplied in the face of overwhelming Soviet air supremacy, and organised an unopposed withdrawal of the Finnish forces from the islands.
 This opened the route for the Baltic Fleet to enter the bay without opposition.